ed-barberis/Channel-CCO-Workshop/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 ## Build and Deployment Tools

-In order to build and deploy the Channel CCO Workshop resources, you will first need to install the following set of command-line utilities on either your local machine or a suitable VM:
+Although there are many tools available to accomplish the project's automation goals, it was decided to standardize on the following list of open source tools.
+This is primarily due to their capability for building and deploying software platforms to multi-cloud environments, as well as having a high level of adoption within the developer community.

 ### Git